hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 188      break;//exit loop
 ```

-In this way I added lines for the other sensors as well.
+The other sensors and actuators work in a similar way.

+## Step 5 Set-up  Node-MCU and humidity sensor.

+An extra device is added to monitor the air humidity as well.
+I used a NodeMCU device for that.
+I used a different device for 2 reasons: it is a relatively cheap device and to show how easy it is to connect different devices.
+This device is based on ESP8266 which is commonly used in cases like this.

+This device its data from the humidity sensor via MQTT to the gateway to display it on the dashboard in Cumulocity.
+To upload and compile the code, I use the Arduino IDE.

-The new code can be found [here](/code/ArduinoCodeSmartHome.ino)
+The code is available [here](/code/NodeMCU).

-## Step 4 Set up Node-RED
+## Step 6 Set up Node-RED

 Node-RED is a programming tool for wiring together hardware devices, APIs and online services.